-accommodate the number of people.
-In fact, the tournament aspect of fishing several to many boats is a lot of fun.
-We even have groups that take this concept to the next level by having dinner/banquet get togethers after the day of fun.
+Some people will mention that they “have a much larger group than a 6 person boat can handle.”
+No worries.
+We can get you out in multiple boats.
+In fact, the tournament aspect of fishing several boats is a lot of fun.
+We even have groups that take this concept to the next level by having dinner/banquet get-togethers after the day of fun.

 Just let me know, I’ll be glad to accommodate you in whatever manner you need.